We’ve entered a whole new world of spam – scam spam, if you will.

 Have you been getting more of the same spam calls lately?
 Of course you have.
 There must be an explosion of auto warranty “providers” if spam from the past year – maybe more – is anything to go by.

-I’ve even seen a meme on Facebook about the first call Thomas Edison received, telling him that his auto warranty has expired.
+I’ve even seen a meme on Facebook about the first call to Alexander Graham Bell telling him that his auto warranty has expired.

 The Eras Before Spam Scam